-Velo: Working with Collaborators
+Working with Collaborators

 Collaborators need to be assigned a role that has Edit Site permissions to be able to edit the site and add or edit code.
 It is not necessary to give a collaborator Publish permissions for them to be able to edit the site code.
 Note that if the collaborator adds functionality that can only be tested on the live site, they won't be able to test it.

-Transfer Ownership and Collaborate
+Transfer ownership and collaborate

-Some Velo features are available to test only on a live site.
+Some features are available to test only on a live site.
 You have to have access to the site so you can test and maintain the code you developed, even if it's for other users on their domain.

 To test and maintain a site developed for another user: